kragen/derctuo/veskeno-outline.md

 ### Simplicity ###

-Simplicity is Russell O'Connor's verifiable smart-contract language, designed for Ethereum.
+Simplicity is Russell O’Connor’s verifiable smart-contract language, designed for Ethereum.
 It is a very interesting project, but like Nock, it relies on jets to reach usable efficiency.
-It's capable of expressing only finitary computations --- those that could in principle be expressed by a finite table of input-to-output mappings, although Simplicity is designed to be able to practically express finitary computations whose tables, though finite, would be too large
+It’s capable of expressing only finitary computations — those that could in principle be expressed by a finite table of input-to-output mappings, although Simplicity is designed to be able to practically express finitary computations whose tables, though finite, would be too large